jadkorr/trustCertA14/README.md

 # trustCertA14
- This module will trust user certs on Android 14 for traffic analysis
+ This module will trust user certs on Android 14 for traffic analysis.

  This module is based on the research from [Tim Perry](https://httptoolkit.com/blog/android-14-install-system-ca-certificate/)